 Oscillate-wound steel is similar to a spool of thread, where you can get the same circumference as a pancake but with more material.
 When the steel is slit, it oscillates back and forth, with each strip on top of the other.
 This feature would be ideal for someone who needs fewer coil changeovers.

 Castrigano gave the example of one Three D Metals customer who creates drop ceilings.
 The white ceiling material is held from two clips the customer has created from Three D Metals steel, bent and shaped to the form they need.

 “They get 5,000 pounds of coil that has 25.6 miles of material,” he said.
 “To get that much material would require hundreds of pancake coils.”

 Knowing the amount of material you need will help determine the size and shape of the shipped product.
 Not sure where to start?
 Our metal calculator will help you get an accurate estimate.

 Here to Meet Your Steel Product Needs

-If you’re not sure what material would work best for your end-use, you can always contact us or request a quote.
+If you’re unsure what material would work best for your end-use, start by requesting a quote.
 We may ask you:

 - Do you know what the application will be?